 Then, we hear the voice of Mahershala Ali say "Sure you’re ready for that, Mr. Whitman?" before the film cuts to black.

-Blade (MCU) director
+Blade (MCU) director leaves the film

 Instead, he praised his writer Stacy Osei-Kuffour and his producer Eric Carroll.
 Best known for films such as These Birds Walk and Ghosts of Sugar Land, Tariq is similar to Eternals director Chloé Zhao in that he's likely relatively unknown among Marvel fans.